Parenting tips, behavior modification, art as therapy rather than ADHD drug treatment

 ADHD Diet for Children

 Cutting back on sugar and high processed foods is one positive step that parents, and school classrooms, can implement.
 (School classrooms offer breakfasts and snacks that are more often than not high in sugar, and highly processed).
+If parents are concerned with food additives and processed foods affecting their child, they might consider feeding a child with exclusively organic foods.

 Sleep Disorders and Difficulties with Children